eduardz1/CUDA-Path-Tracer/report/report.typ

   == Tracing Rays

-  To get the appropriate color for the pixel we use the function GetColor, which can be described in pseudocode below:
+  To get the appropriate color for the pixel we use the function `GetColor`, which can be described in pseudocode as follows:

   #figure(
     kind: "algorithm",
     supplement: [Algorithm],

     pseudocode-list(
       booktabs: true,
-      numbered-title: [GetColor function],
-    )[
+      numbered-title: [Function to get the color of a ray], )[
       + *function* #smallcaps[GetColor]\(ray)
         + *if depth <= 0*:
           + return color black;
         + *end if*
         + *if no object hit*:
           + return background color
         + *end if*

-        scattered = new ray
+        + scattered = new ray
-        attenuation = color white
+        + attenuation = color white

-        scatter = object material.#smallcaps[scatter]\(ray, attenuation)
+        + scatter = object material.#smallcaps[scatter]\(ray, attenuation)
-        emitted = object material.#smallcaps[emitted]\(ray, attenuation, scattered)
+        + emitted = object material.#smallcaps[emitted]\(ray, attenuation, scattered)
         + *if not scatter*:
           + return emitted
         + *end if*

-        return emitted + attenuation \* #smallcaps[GetColor]\(scattered, depth - 1)
+        + *return* emitted + attenuation \* #smallcaps[GetColor]\(scattered, depth - 1)
       + *end function*
     ],
-  )
+  ) <get-color>

-  For an arbitrarily set up rendering depth, which is most commonly between 10 and 50, we do the following: firstly, check if any shape was hit.
+  // For an given rendering depth we do the following: first, we check if any shape was hit.
 If not, then we return the background color.
 If so, we save the information about the hitting point, including the material of the hit object.
 Based on this information, we update the scatter and emmitted values which are then combined as a result color.
-The function was inspired mainly by the RayColor function @Shirley2024RTW2.
+The function was inspired mainly by the `RayColor` function @Shirley2024RTW2.
 However, our approach focused on iterative calculations in order to omit recursive calls.
+  For a given render depth we do the following: first we check if we exceeded the maximum depth, if so we return black.
+If not, we check if any object was hit by the ray.
+If not, we return the background color.
+At this point we can compute the information about the emitted light produced by the material and calculate the scattered ray.
+If the material is not scattering the light, we return the emitted light.
+Otherwise, we return the sum of the emitted light and the attenuation of the scattered ray.

+  The algorithm is inspired by #cite(<Shirley2024RTW2>, form: "prose") but ours was converted to an iterative approach, which generally performs better on the GPU.
+Our algorithm also includes an early stopping criteria, called "Russian Roulette" which randomly stops the recursion of the ray based on its contribution to the final color, meaning that ray carrying very little information are likely to be stopped early.

   === Materials

-  In our work we used different materials and textures for the generated shapes inspired by a subset of materials proposed by Shirley@Shirley2024RTW2.
+  In our work we used different materials and textures for the generated shapes inspired by a subset of materials proposed by #cite(<Shirley2024RTW2>, form: "prose").
 These included solid color and checkered texture as well as the following materials: lambertian, dielectric (particularly glass), metal and light (treating the shape as a light source).
-As in regular ray tracing the materials were calculated based on the hiting points and their physical properties, such as reflection, refraction, fuzz or emission.
+As in regular ray tracing the materials were calculated based on the hitting points and their physical properties, such as reflection, refraction, fuzz or emission.

   #figure(
-    image("imgs/cornell_box.png"),
+    scope: "parent",
+    placement: auto,
+    image("imgs/reflection_showcase.png"),
     caption: [Different materials presented in Cornell box], ) <boxes>